 04. The Challenge

 It is a general principle that the automotive industry pays special attention to safety and security.
-Many regulations around these domains make life very tough and set high barriers for those who wishes to enter the automotive industry.
+Many regulations around these key domains make work very tough and set high barriers for those companies who wishes to enter the automotive industry.
 Tablets and most of the existing mobile applications are not designed for usage in a vehicle.
-Which is why MirrorLink™ technology enabling optimised UI (aka.
-User Interface) tailored for use while driving was selected as a base for the Tablet-Based IVI System.
+Which is why MirrorLink™ technology and optimized UI (aka.
+User Interface) tailored for use while driving was selected as a base approach for the Tablet-Based IVI System.

 05. The Structure